 In the context of research, if you plan to collect PHI, the University requires the authorization to be appended to the consent document, rather than separate from it.
 HRPP | IRB provides the necessary authorization language at its consent template page.
-Go to Human Research Protection Program Toolkit | Rutgers Research and click on the adult consent form.
+Go to https://research.rutgers.edu/researchersupport/research-compliance/human-subjects-protection-program-toolkit and click on the adult consent form.
 The authorization section, "Permission (Authorization) to Use or Share Health Information that identifies you for a Research Study" starts on page nine.
 Follow the instructions.
 Because the authorization must hold certain pieces of information per HIPAA, and the language found in the template is mandatory per Rutgers policy, you are allowed no freedom or flexibility to rearrange or omit any sections within the authorization.
 Simply fill in the blanks to customize the authorization to your study if you are collecting PHI.